Close Menu

 women with depression needs disability benefits in Utah and Nevada

-Additionally, in order to receive benefits for depression, you will need to file an application.
+Additionally, in order to receive benefits for depression, first you will need to file an application.
 You will also need to show that you meet or equal the elements of SSA listing 12.04.
 Remember, your symptoms must also prevent you from working for over one year.
 If you can work, then you do not qualify for SSD benefits.

 Listing 12.04 is what the SSA uses to determine the symptoms of your mental health symptoms.
 If your depression is severe it will prevent you from doing your daily activities, dealing with other people, and working.
 You can apply for benefits, including SSI benefits, online at the Social Security Website.